StanislavEng/vendmachine/README.md

 Converting to Classes and maybe vectors.

 ### Stage 3:
-File I/O to save the machines so I don't have to keep adding
+File I/O to save the machines so I don't have to keep adding and QT GUI

 ### Stage 4:
 TBD